Malina Moye

 In 2020 her single "Enough" had a resurgence with the Black Lives Matter movement and in 2021 the Rock and Roll Hall of Fame chose to feature Malina as one of today's most influential artists in the "Here And Now" exhibit at the museum alongside artists Janelle Monae, Taylor Swift, Harry Styles, and Drive-By Truckers.
 Also in 2021, Moye was featured in Bella Thorne's single Phantom.
 The music video garnered three million views in 48 hours and over one million views on triller in 24 hours.
 In July 2021, Dean Markley announced a historic partnership with Moye to release the Malina Moye Signature guitar strings, making her the first woman of color in history to have her own line of strings.

 In 2024, AXS TV and Spin Magazine listed Moye as one of the Top left-handed guitarists of all time and one of the 30 most famous left-handed players in the world.
 Moye was also featured at the Rock and Roll Hall Of Fame's Revolutionary Women exhibit unveiled in March 2024 for Women's History Month.
 Moye made her NASCAR debut playing the national anthem at Sonoma Raceway on Fox and also played the Cleveland Browns onto the field in a first-of-its kind Rock & Roll Hall of Fame themed game at Huntington Bank Field in a game against the Cincinnati Bengals.
 The game activities featured Rock And Roll Hall of fame inductees Ozzy Osborne, Zakk Wylde, Foreigner, Flavor Flav, and Robert "Kool "Bell from Kool and the Gang.
+In 2026, Moye was a guest artist on the Grammy-nominated album "Colors In My Mind" at the 68th Grammy Awards.
+Further cementing her cultural impact as a modern guitar icon, Chris Brown and Usher featured Moye in a curated montage of influential women in music on their 51-date The R&B stadium tour alongside trailblazers Sister Rosetta Tharpe, Meshell N'degeocello, and Billie Holiday.
+Malina partners with Kramer Guitars (a Gibson brand) and launches the Malina Moye Pacer Deluxe making history as the first African American women with a signature guitar in Kramer's 50 year history and the first left-handed female guitarist with a signature guitar across all guitar manufacturers.
+The launch also served as the 50th anniversary of Kramer.